-With field devices, setup to use last configuration upon communication failure.
+With field devices, setup to use the last configuration upon communication failure.

 Have a Link Active schedule in the field to maintain communications (a backup schedule).

-If sensor input lost, Fieldbus goes to manual control maintaining last value received by default. (you can change reaction to other if you like.)
+If sensor input is lost, Fieldbus goes to manual control maintaining the last value received by default.
+(You can change reactions to others if you like.)

 Fieldbus being used in hazardous areas additionally require Fieldbus using Intrinsic safety training.
 (FISCO/FNICO)

 Fieldbus systems offset increased operational complexity by providing a variety of different diagnostic capabilities.

 Fieldbus networks are broken up into segments and a repeater is used to boost the signals to and from the further segments.

 Even with surge suppressors, lightning may induce a large voltage between the wire pair.
 To prevent this from damaging the attached devices, a voltage limiter is placed between the two wires in some Fieldbus terminators.